Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Add features with contingent values/README.md

 ## Use case

-Contingent values, are a data design feature that allows you to make values in one field dependent on values in another field.
-Your choice for a value on one field further constrain the domain values that can be placed on another field.
+Contingent values are a data design feature that allow you to make values in one field dependent on values in another field.
+Your choice for a value on one field further constrains the domain values that can be placed on another field.
 In this way, contingent values enforce data integrity by applying additional constraints to reduce the number of valid field inputs.

-A field crew working in a sensitive habitat area may be required to stay a certain distance away from occupied bird nests, but the size of that exclusion area differs depending on the bird's level of protection according to presiding laws.
-Surveyors can add points of bird nests in the work area and their selection of how large the exclusion area is, will be contingent on the values in other attribute fields.
+For example, a field crew working in a sensitive habitat area may be required to stay a certain distance away from occupied bird nests, but the size of that exclusion area differs depending on the bird's level of protection according to presiding laws.
+Surveyors can add points of bird nests in the work area and their selection of the size of the exclusion area will be contingent on the values in other attribute fields.

 ## How to use the sample

 Tap on the map to add a feature symbolizing a bird's nest.
 Then choose values describing the nest's status, protection, and buffer size.
-Notice how different values are available depending on the values of preceeding fields.
+Notice how different values are available depending on the values of preceding fields.
 Once the contingent values are validated, tap "Done" to add the feature to the map.

 ## How it works